Perfect Pairings

 Play at the Chico Children's Museum

 If you have kids in tow and are looking for something more hands-on, be sure to take a few hours to explore the Chico’s Children Museum.
 With a mission to connect and learn through play, one-third of the space is a miniature artistic replica of Chico, which includes a climbing tree and a number of hands-on exhibits.
 The other two-thirds house interactive rotating exhibits.
-There will also be a multi-sensory environment zone in that space, especially designed for children with special needs, so this is a great space for families of all needs and abilities.
+This is a great space for families of all needs and abilities.

 Discover History at the Bidwell Mansion